The market is full of all types from simple to uniquely engineered, and it pays to know the difference between all of them.

 It’s not readily available and is somewhat difficult to work with and cut using standard tools.

 It’s not my first choice, but a choice, nonetheless.

 Natural Fiber Insulation: What You Need To Know

 Natural fiber insulation choices include:

 - Sheep’s Wool

-Post-industrial recycled blue-jean trimmings is a great idea and provides a fantastic recyclable resource, no doubt.
+One example of cotton natural fiber insulation is post-industrial recycled blue-jean trimmings.
+It’s a great idea and provides a fantastic recyclable resource, no doubt.
 Bonded Logic makes a great product, as an example.
-Bonded Logic makes a quality product with many positive attributes such as:

 - Easy DIY installation